gleannyc/documentation/docs/docs/project-management/single-sign-on.md

 Depending on your IdP, you might not be notified when this fails.
 We recommend working directly with Glean when setting up SCIM to ensure correct configuration.

-Additional notes on `roles`:
+!!! info "Additional notes on `roles`"

     1. It must be non-empty.
 SCIM-enabled projects do not have a concept of default roles, as all role assignments must be explicitly managed through your IdP.
     2. We treat these role names as case-insensitive, so feel free to capitalize as you wish.

 ### Initial sync